 1. Ole Miss 2004: Ed Orgeron Replaces David Cutcliffe

-The success of USC under Pete Carroll caused ADs across the country to reevaluate the way they managed their football programs.
+If you had told me 10 years ago that Ed Orgeron would be leading an unbeaten LSU team to the College Football Playoff, I probably would’ve looked for a lobotomy scar.
+Nevertheless, his recent success does not negate his place on this list.
+Back in the early 2000s, the dominance of USC under Pete Carroll caused ADs across the country to reevaluate the way they managed their football programs.
 It also caused some to lose their minds, the most egregious example being Ole Miss’ Pete Boone.
 After taking the reins in 1998, David Cutcliffe led the Rebels to five straight winning seasons, something no coach in Oxford had done since Johnny Vaught.
-After losing many key starters at the end of the 2003 season, including quarterback Eli Manning, Ole Miss went 4-7 in ‘04.
-Boone fired Cutcliffe and replaced him with Ed Orgeron, the assistant head coach and recruiting director for USC.
+After losing many key starters at the end of the 2003 season, including quarterback Eli Manning, Ole Miss went 4-7 in '04.
+Boone fired Cutcliffe and replaced him with Orgeron, the assistant head coach and recruiting director for USC.
 It became apparent quickly that Boone should have stayed with Cutcliffe.
 Orgeron won 10 games in three seasons and was fired in 2007.
-Cutcliffe is now at Duke, where he poised to take the Blue Devils to their fifth bowl in 10 years.
+Cutcliffe is now at Duke, where he has taken the Blue Devils to six bowls, the most by any coach in the program’s history.
 And he is the last Ole Miss head coach to have five straight winning seasons.

 — Written by Aaron Tallent, who is part of the Athlon Contributor Network.
 Tallent is a writer whose articles have appeared in The Sweet Science, FOX Sports’ Outkick the Coverage, Liberty Island and The Washington Post.
 Follow him on Twitter at @AaronTallent.